jgege/UNI-CSCU9V5/CSCU9V5.md

 ## Background

 - Cooperating sequential threads/processes run asynchronously and share data
-- Concurrent access to shared data may result in data incosistency
+- Concurrent access to shared data may result in data inconsistency
-- Mainting data consistency requires machanisms to ensure the orderly execution of cooperating proceses
+- Maintaining data consistency requires mechanisms to ensure the orderly execution of cooperating processes
 - Illustrate the problem with the bounded buffer problem
-- Shared-memory solution to bounded-buffer problem has a reace condition on the class data **count**
+- Shared-memory solution to bounded-buffer problem has a race condition on the class data **count**

 ## Bounded buffer problem